 Data visualization is important, not only to scientific researchers and software developers, but also (and increasingly) to those interested in making arguments, and presenting narratives more broadly.
 This guide presents some selected resources for those interested in incorporating data visualization in writing and communication projects.

-For simple data visualization tasks, remember you can often use the built-in tools available in programs such as Microsoft Word or Powerpoint, or Excel (or Google's Writer, Present or Sheets) to generate graphs and charts from data.
+For simple data visualization tasks, remember you can often use the built-in tools available in programs such as Microsoft Word or Powerpoint, or Excel (or Google's Docs, Slides or Sheets) to generate graphs and charts from data.

 The video below provides some more quick tips on storytelling with data from Cole Nussbaumer Knaffic; please see the Visualization Learning Resources page of this guide for a link to her book on this subject.